 Achievement.
 Everyone registered for this course is capable of success.
-The most significant determinant of the degree of success you achieve in this course is effort.
-EFFORT = ACHIEVEMENT.
-Last semester, 70 respondents to the course evaluation reported the following answers to the question, "Approximately how many hours do you spend studying for this class in a typical week?"
+The most significant determinant of success in this course is effort.
+EFFORT → ACHIEVEMENT.
+Last semester, 65 respondents to the course evaluation reported the following answers to the question, "Approximately how many hours do you spend studying for this class in a typical week?"

-- 2. Topical coverage.
+2. Topical coverage.
 Our text covers many topics that you can master on your own.
-Time constraints often compel us to provide in-class coverage only for more challenging topics or topics that are related to, but not included in, material covered in the text.
-If you have any questions about topics that are not discussed in class, please see me or ask one of the TAs.
-Time constraints also limit the number of questions, exercises and problems that are assigned as homework.
-I urge you to work as many additional exercises and problems as needed to make yourself comfortable with the material.
-Please see me to check solutions to any additional problems you work. - 3.
-Changes.
+Time constraints often compel us to provide in-class coverage only for more challenging topics or topics that are related

+- 3. Changes.
 For pedagogically sound reasons, changes may be made to this syllabus.
-Such changes will be announced in class and posted to a revised syllabus that will be uploaded to Blackboard.
+Such changes will be announced in class and posted on Canvas.
 There may be extraordinary events or circumstances that warrant the making of exceptions to rules in this syllabus. - 4.
 Fairness in applicability of rules.
-In fairness to all students, I ask that you not request any exceptions to rules or standards in this syllabus that would, in its effect, benefit only you or a subset of all students registered for the course. - 5.
+In fairness to all students, I ask that you not request any exceptions to rules or standards in this syllabus that would, in its effect, benefit only you or a subset of all the other students registered for the course. - 5.
 Policy on assistance for special populations: Students having difficulties in the course are urged to see me or course TAs early and often.
-The TAs or I will provide supplementary explanations, text references, additional problems for practice and referrals to tutors.
-Other sources of help are available. - 6.
+The TAs or I will provide supplementary explanations, text references, additional problems for practice and referrals to tutors, if available. - 6.
 Section 504 compliance: Georgetown University complies with the provisions of section 504 of the Vocational Rehabilitation Act of 1973.
 In this connection, "students experiencing any difficulty of any kind in their learning" may contact the learning skills specialist at the University's Academic Resource Center (687-8354).
-For further information, go to http://academicsupport.georgetown.edu/disability/ Accommodation letters from the Academic Resource Center should be submitted to your instructor as soon as practicable but definitely one week before an examination for which accommodations are requested.

-- 7. Policy on FERPA notification: You have the right to consent to disclosures of personally identifiable information contained in your education records, except to the extent that FERPA authorizes disclosure without consent.
+For further information, go to http://academicsupport.georgetown.edu/disability/ Accommodation letters from the Academic Resource Center should be submitted to your instructor as soon as practicable but must be submitted to your instructor at least one week before an examination for which accommodations are requested. - 7.
+Policy on FERPA notification: You have the right to consent to disclosures of personally identifiable information contained in your education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception that permits disclosure without consent is disclosure to school officials with legitimate educational interests.
 Such persons include students acting as teaching assistants and/or graders. - 8.
 Policy on sexual assault: Georgetown University and its faculty are committed to supporting survivors of sexual misconduct, including relationship violence, sexual harassment and sexual assault.
 University policy requires faculty members to report any disclosures about sexual misconduct to the Title IX Coordinator, whose role is to coordinate the University's response to sexual misconduct.